October 2025: Free Employee Wellbeing Session for World Mental Health Day

 What’s coming up – Dates for your diary:

-• Monday, 13th January at 14:00-14:50 GMT the Workplace Wellbeing Heroes will meet again.
-The guest speaker this month is Rachel Nicholls who encourages people to move their body.
-Quite an appropriate topic for January!
+• Monday 10th February at 14:00-14:50 GMT the Workplace Wellbeing Champions will meet again.
+The guest speaker this month is Louise Dillon who specialised in Grief in the workplace.

 During these sessions, we’ll talk about workplace wellbeing to help you raise awareness in your organisation.
 Come and join us!
 Sign up for £20 a month or join for a one-off session for £35.
 Take away some support and wellbeing guidance for your business.